absinthe0223/guide/Guiding-Principles/Conflict.md

 ## Clearing Coach

-If you need coaching or support before clearing with someone, or before\/during engaging in a formal resolution process, reach out to the Clearing Coach and set up a coaching session.
+If you need coaching or support before clearing with someone, or before/during engaging in a formal resolution process, reach out to the Clearing Coach and set up a coaching session.
 The Clearing Coach will support you in resolving the conflict directly, and hold you accountable to closing the loop.

 ## Third Party

-Sometimes, a partner can sense a conflict between two people \(or is caught in a triangulation between them\).
-If that's the case, they can ask one \(or both\) parties to the perceived conflict whether or not there actually is one \(reality check\), and make a request that they address it and report back.
+Sometimes, a partner can sense a conflict between two people (or is caught in a triangulation between them).
+If that's the case, they can ask one (or both) parties to the perceived conflict whether or not there actually is one (reality check), and make a request that they address it and report back.

 ## Partners v.s.
 Non-Partners